cameraui/sdk/go/docs/plugin-guide.md

 - A `map[string]*cameraState` keyed by `cam.ID()` is the conventional pattern for per-camera state — cheap to look up, trivial to clean up.
 Guard it with a `sync.Mutex`; lifecycle hooks may run concurrently with detection callbacks.
 - `cameraui.APIEventShutdown` fires when the host tears the plugin down (reload, server stop).
 Listeners must release everything synchronously enough for the host to stop the process.
 There is also `cameraui.APIEventFinishLaunching`, fired once after `ConfigureCameras` returns — useful for kicking off background work that should wait until the camera set is stable.

-## 4. Adding sensors to cameras
+## 4. Sensors

-A sensor is the unit of state the host (and other plugins) sees on a camera.
+A sensor is the smallest smart-home unit in camera.ui.
 Detection sensors push results from analyzing video; control sensors expose user-toggleable hardware (lights, sirens, locks); event sensors fire one-shot triggers (doorbell).

+Every sensor is a persisted entity of its own.
+The plugin supplies the durable identity, everything else belongs to the user: camera assignments, display name and whether the sensor is exported to consumers.
+There are two ways to register one:

+- **`cam.AddSensor(sensor)`** — the sensor belongs to this camera's hardware (spotlight, siren, battery, PTZ).
+The host locks the assignment to the camera; users cannot re-assign it.
+- **`p.API.SensorManager.AddSensor(sensor)`** — standalone device (smart plug, hub, imported smart-home device).
+The user assigns it to zero or more cameras in the UI.

+Either way, pass `cameraui.WithNativeID("...")` (e.g. the upstream device id) to the constructor so the host can reconcile the sensor across restarts by `(pluginId, nativeId)`.
+Without it, identity falls back to `(type, name)` and a rename creates a new sensor.

 For detection, construct the matching `*DetectorSensor`, wire up an implementation of the matching `*Detector` interface (the host calls it once per frame at the configured rate), then attach the sensor to the camera with `AddSensor`.
 The same struct can implement both — it's the typical pattern: